benhanokh/s3_dedup_estimate/README.md

 	pass in a filename containing list of all allowed bucket names to process --thread-count=count
-	set the number of threads to run (default 4 threads) --endpoint=url:port
+	set the number of threads to run (default 4 threads) --min-obj-size=size
+        set the size (KiB) of the smallest object to dedup (default 4KiB max 64KiB) --endpoint=url:port
 	set the endpoint url of the s3 gateway (default http://127.0.0.1:8000) --access-key=key